This website is updated in crip time, meaning:

 resting up collective and ORT gallery are joining forces to present Crip Resistance: Holding Space, Building Community an online programme of events exploring disabled, sick, mad, and crip modes of resistance and remote community care.

 As a member of RUC, I am very excited to be presenting my Walk/Shop - ‘Halo/Echo: A Walk Without Walking’ on 8th April for the first time remotely!
-The group will be intimate and materials will be send out by post before the event, and you can book here.
+The group will be intimate and materials will be sent out by post before the event, and you can book here.
 I look forward to ‘walking’ with you through landscapes from your own memory or dreams.

 More about the programme: